cisco/cisco-network-node-utils/docs/README-develop-best-practices.md

 ### <a name="mt4">MT4: Make use of the `config` helper method for device configuration instead of `@device.cmd`.

-For conveninence the `config` helper method has been provided so that
+For conveninence the `config` helper method has been provided for device configuration within the minitests.

 ```
 config('no feature ospf')